& OTHER THEMES

 Pray to the order of: Say Your Name Repeat this line before you say and answer each of the statements.

-I pray for Great Spirit to enter me and fill me completely in the name of my Ancestors and Great Spirit
+I pray for my soul and spirit to fill me completely through the love and in the Name and Wisdom of my Ancestors.

-Therefore Great Spirit says to you whatsoever things you desire, when you pray, believe that you receive them, and you shall have them.
+Therefore my Ancestors say to me whatsoever things you desire, when you pray, believe that you receive them, and you shall have them.
 (Mark 11:24)

 I pray for the Spirit World to come on earth as it is behind the white veil.
-In the Name of my Ancestors and Great Spirit
+Through the love and in the Name and Wisdom of my Ancestors.

 glorified in you.

-because we keep the commandments, and do those things that are pleasing
+because we keep the Native commandments, and do those things that are pleasing

 Humbleness and wisdom go hand in hand.
 Wisdom cannot be practiced through arrogance, dishonor or ego.
 Megalomaniacs have no place in leadership roles if their own self-aggrandizement is their ultimate goal and purpose in life.
 Native people have a profound respect for that which is greater than ourselves.
 We recognize that on the spiritual, emotional, physical and mental levels we are at the bottom of the food chain, behind the Four Elements, Plant and Animals worlds.

-The use of the Five Native Ethics make it easy to be humble because back before The Change, each person was valued for what they brought to the dance of life.
+The use of the Five Native Ethics make it easy to be humble because in pre-European times, each person was valued for what they brought to the dance of life.
 There was no need to be praised or puffed up when each person was secure in the knowledge of their own self-worth.
 The highest praise an Elder would give to another person was to tell them to keep doing what they were doing.

 We come from a shy race.
 Ours are the silent ways.
 We have always done all things in a gentle manner, so much as the brook that avoids the solid rock in its search for the sea and meets the deer in passing.
 You too must following the path of your own race.
 It is steady and deep and reliable and lasting.
 It is you.
 If You let it happen.
 (Chief Dan George, Salish)